 Is a predictive model of human movement primarily used in human–computer interaction and ergonomics.
-This scientific law predicts that the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.
+Fitts law predicts that the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.

 Is a traditional observational technique that allows a design researcher to collect data by seeing and listening.
-This method helps the researcher in secretly gaining an insight of the participant’s behavior in a certain scenario.
+This method helps the researcher to secretly gain an insight into the participant’s behavior in a certain scenario.

-A focus group is a pointed discussion with a group of participants that a moderator leads through a set of questions on a particular topic to obtain feedback (about users, products, concepts, prototypes, tasks, strategies, and environments) and insights to create thanks to the dynamic group dynamic.
+A focus group is a directed discussion with a group of participants that a moderator guides through a set of questions on a particular topic to obtain feedback (about users, products, concepts, prototypes, tasks, strategies, and environments) and insights to create thanks to the dynamic group dynamic.
 (Part of qualitative research)